brettneese/brettneese.xyz/posts/Lab Notes/odk to aks part 4.md

+---
+Date: 06-07-2019
 Category: Lab Notes
-Tags: #kubernetes , #labnotes , #migratingodktok8s , #odk , #migratingodktok8s , migrating-odk-to-k8s
-Summary: In which I chronicle the struggles of connecting ODK to a real database.
+Summary: In which I test the previous configuration tweaks in Kubernetes.

+#
+---

 # Migrating ODK Aggregate from Fargate to Azure Kubernetes Service (part 4)